2009 Shelby 427

 The 2009 Shelby 427 was the third race of the 2009 NASCAR Sprint Cup Series.
-It was held on March 1, 2009 at Las Vegas Motor Speedway in North Las Vegas, Nevada.
+It was held on March 1, 2009 at Las Vegas Motor Speedway in Las Vegas, Nevada.
 The race was won by Kyle Busch of Joe Gibbs Racing.

-The race was broadcast on Fox, with radio coverage by PRN (terrestrial) and Sirius XM Radio (satellite).
+The race was broadcast on Fox, with radio coverage by PRN (terrestrial) and SiriusXM (satellite).

 The program for the 2009 Shelby 427, featuring Carroll Shelby.
-The program cost $10.

 The race title reflects the title sponsor, Carroll Shelby International, which has its home base at Las Vegas Motor Speedway, and the Shelby Cobra 427, which is made in Nevada.
 The race had previously been 400.5 mi in length, but had an extra 27 mi added into the race, making for an additional 18 laps.
-The race would return to 400.5 miles the following year and has ran at the same scheduled distance since.
+The race would return to 400.5 miles the following year and has run at the same scheduled distance since.